Oddjobs

-Oddjobs was an alternative hip hop group from Minnesota formed in 1995.
-The band released three studio albums and several EPs including 2003's critically praised Drums; they broke up in 2005 re-formed as Kill the Vultures and Power Struggle.
+Oddjobs was an alternative hip-hop group from Minnesota formed in 1995.
+The band released three studio albums and several EPs including 2003's critically praised Drums; they broke up in 2005 and re-formed as Kill the Vultures and Power Struggle.

 History

 Oddjobs was a quintet consisting of three rappers—Advizer (Adam Waytz), Crescent Moon (Alexei Casselle), and Nomi (Mario Demira)—and two producer/DJs—Anatomy (Stephen Lewis) and Deetalx (Devon Callahan).

 The group was part of a regional hip-hop subculture based in the Twin Cities which developed in the mid-1990s and included Atmosphere and the Rhymesayers collective, Eyedea & Abilities, Doomtree, Heiruspecs, and Brother Ali.
 Oddjobs has been credited with helping bring Minnesota hip-hop greater attention and respect in both the U.S. and Europe.
 Stanton Swihart of AllMusic credits the band with helping to instill a postmodern viewpoint into rap, inspired by artists such as De La Soul and the Beastie Boys.
 Oddjobs has drawn comparisons to underground hip-hop group Jurassic 5 for the interweaving rhyming of its multiple MCs; to DJ Shadow for their embrace of jazz, psychedelia, and funk; and to fellow Minneapolis group Atmosphere for its combination of exuberant performance and sometimes dark lyrics.
 Soren Baker of the Chicago Tribune said, "Oddjobs' music is moody and cerebral, with spare, jazzy beats and rhymes that focus more on verbal dexterity and wittiness than materialism or violence."

 Oddjobs toured or performed with DJ Shadow, De La Soul, Blackalicious, El-P, Atmosphere, Buck 65, Eyedea and Abilities, and Cannibal Ox, among others.